-The Council recognises that vulnerabilities can exist for both the perpetrators or perceived perpetrators of antisocial behaviour and the victims.
+The Council recognises that vulnerabilities can exist for both the perpetrators or perceived perpetrators of antisocial behaviour and the complainants.
 We will attempt to ensure that any vulnerability is considered fully within the context of the situation and any action the Council can reasonably expect to take is given due consideration.

 We will endeavour to highlight vulnerability at the earliest opportunity and work in partnership with relevant agencies to support victims.
-When approaching alleged perpetrators we will give consideration to issues of vulnerability such as disabilities, mental health issues, drug and alcohol abuse, etc. Where such problems exist, we will seek intervention and support from relevant agencies and departments to assist in addressing the problematic behaviour.
-Vulnerability in itself will not prevent Broxtowe Borough Council from taking action to bring an end to complaints of antisocial behaviour.
-Therefore we will continue to tackle the anti-social behaviour complaint and adopt appropriate methods to try and resolve the issues.
+When approaching alleged perpetrators, we will give consideration to issues of vulnerability such as disabilities, mental health issues, drug and alcohol abuse, etc. Where such issues exist, we will seek intervention and support from relevant agencies and departments to assist in addressing the problematic behaviour.
+Vulnerability in itself will not prevent the Council from taking action to bring an end to complaints of anti-social behaviour unless a diagnosed physical or mental health condition is responsible for the behaviour when it would be an injustice for the Council to do so.
+Therefore, we will continue to deal with the anti-social behaviour complaint and adopt appropriate methods to try and resolve the issues.

-The primary assessment of vulnerability for victims of anti-social behaviour that the Council uses is the Risk Assessment Matrix.
-Individuals categorised as "high risk", who give their written consent, will be referred to the Adults at Risk Panel.
-The Panel sits monthly and has representatives from the police, Council, probation, victim support, and fire and rescue service.
-The Panel seeks to raise the profile of vulnerable people across agencies and ensure that all appropriate services are being provided for the victim.
+Individuals, both complainants and / or perpetrators, who give their written consent, will be referred, in appropriate circumstances, to the Complex Cases Panel.
+The Panel sits monthly and has representatives from the Police, Council, Youth Justice, Victim Support, Social Care, Mental Health and Fire and Rescue Service.
+The Panel seeks to raise the profile of vulnerable people across agencies and ensure that all appropriate services are being provided.
 If further support is recommended then the appropriate referrals will be made to external supporting agencies.